-Courses are offered to fit the schedules of those who are in ministry positions or who work full-time, including distance learning classes that enable a student to come to the RMC one week each semester and complete one or two courses of study.
-The Professor of Missiology and Church Planting is officed at the RMC, and mentors church planters and missionaries in the Rocky Mountain region.
+Courses are offered to fit the schedules of those who are in ministry positions or who work full time, including distance learning classes that enable a student to come to the RMC one week each semester and complete one or two courses of study.
+The Professor of Missiology and Church Planting, Dr. Allan Karr, is officed at the RMC and mentors church planters and missionaries in the Rocky Mountain region.

-Resources at the Rocky Mountain Campus Library include more than 14,000 books housed in a furnished space.
+Resources at the Rocky Mountain Campus Library include more than 14,000 books with access by mail to most books at the other regional campuses.
+The library catalog and online resources are available anywhere with an Internet connection.
+Barbara Russo, a trained and experienced librarian, is available two days a week to provide assistance with research and to instruct in the use of the library's resources.
 Research computers with word processing and Internet access are available, as well.
 Cooperative agreements with local theological institutions allow Rocky Mountain Campus students access to more than 850,000 volumes.
-Library usage is currently free at each of the cooperative libraries, but students should confirm hours before visiting.

-Dr. Steve Veteto, Director 7393 South Alton Way Centennial, CO 80112-2302
+Dr. Steve Veteto, Director & Professor of New Testament Studies 7393 South Alton Way Centennial, CO 80112-2302

-Email: rmc-info@ggbts.edu
+Tel: 303-779-6431 Fax: 303-779-6432 Email: rmc-info@gs.edu